dgroomes/java-columnar-query-engine/README.md

 * [x] DONE Use the word 'Table' instead of 'ObjectGraph' and lift out the many types from `ObjectGraph` into top-level classes because it is distracting being so tightly coupled/related (especially with the static creator methods). which is good because it disambiguates it from SQL.
-* [ ] Can we make the query execution signature return a table?
+* [x] DONE (answer: yes) Can we make the query execution signature return a table?
 * [ ] Separate the query API from the query engine.
 Use different Gradle modules.
+* [ ] Generic type parameters should work on the 'match' method.
+It takes a table and returns table of the exact same type.